LaurentVeyssier/cd0349-adversarial-search/README.md

-# Build an Adversarial Game Playing Agent
+# Project: Build an Adversarial Game Playing Agent

 ![Example game of isolation on a square board](viz.gif)